thofmann/lnd/docs/code_contribution_guidelines.md

 In addition to the Git commit message structure adhered to within the daemon all short-[commit messages are to be prefixed according to the convention outlined in the Go project](https://golang.org/doc/contribute.html#change).
-All commits should begin with the sub-system or package primarily affected by the change.
+All commits should begin with the subsystem or package primarily affected by the change.
 In the case of a widespread change, the packages are to be delimited by either a '+' or a ','.
 This prefix seems minor but can be extremly helpful in determining the scope of a commit at a glance, or when bug hunting to find a